PGDip

 What you'll study

-The Postgraduate Diploma in Political Communications aims to provide students with a comprehensive understanding of the interactions between political actors, communication industries and the public in contemporary societies.
+The Postgraduate Certificate in Political Communications aims to provide you with a systematic understanding of the interactions between political actors, communication industries and the public in contemporary societies.

 Module title Credits